-The larger the donor pool, the greater the chance of a match for those waiting to receive a transplant.
+The mission of the Secretary of State’s Organ/Tissue Donor Program is to strengthen Illinois’ Organ/Tissue Donor Registry through outreach and registration initiatives.
+The office maintains the Illinois Donor Registry, the database of Illinoisans who have said ‘yes’ to donation, which now has more than 7.3 million registrants.
+The larger the donor pool, the greater the chance of a successful match for those waiting to receive a transplant.
 Organ and tissue donors save lives, restore sight and improve the quality of life for recipients across Illinois every day.
 In Illinois, 4,000 people wait for transplants of all kinds – kidney, liver, heart, lungs, small intestines and pancreas.
-These six organs can save the lives of as many as nine individuals.
-Donated tissues such as corneas, bones, ligaments and skin can vastly improve life for others.
-Every 10 minutes another name is added to the transplant waiting list in Illinois, and sadly, 22 people die each day when organs they need are not available.
-Many transplant recipients live long and healthy lives post-transplant and celebrate their transplant anniversaries as the day they were given their lifesaving gift.
-Read more about how you can help.
+These six organs can save the lives of as many as eight individuals.
+Donated tissues such as corneas, bones, ligaments, skin and veins can vastly improve life for others.
+Every 10 minutes another name is added to the national transplant waiting list, and sadly 22 people die each day when organs they need are not available.
+Many transplant recipients live long and healthy lives post-transplant.